CrowdStrike/glide-core/.changeset/rare-pumas-suffer.md

 '@crowdstrike/glide-core': patch
 ---

-Removes a selected Button Group Button's styling on hover.
+Button Group Button no longer has a hover style when selected.